Move it. Store it. Assemble it. Service it. Fabricate it efficiently. Power it strategically.

 A company likely fits Target 4 if:

-- They move bulk or heavy materials (steel, lumber, pipe, aggregates)
+• They move bulk or heavy materials (steel, lumber, pipe, building systems, or other non-hazardous industrial materials)

 Technical Service, OEM Support, and Industrial Operations Hubs